 Every single thing about it just totally turns me off…

-For that reason, I never really felt the need to create or share a healthy Halloween recipe on here.
-But, I understand that some of you (as in most of you) normal people actually DO appreciate that special holiday, kids especially, and so I scoured the Net in search of some healthier treats and recipe options to put a bit of spooky fun in the kitchen that day.
+But, I understand that some of you (as in most of you) normal people actually DO appreciate that special holiday, kids especially, and so I scoured the Net in search of some healthier treats and recipe options to put a bit of spooky fun in the kitchen for you guys that day.
 ‘Cuz you know, who says eating healthy has to be boring, right?
 Right.
 Even Halloween can be kept somewhat clean, with a little bit of imagination…

-Hey, some of the recipes I found are so cool, I think I may end up making them myself… just for the spooky fun of it!
+Hey, some of the recipes I found are so cool, I think I may end up giving them a try them myself… just for the spooky fun of it!

 How adorable is that little veggie skeleton guy?
 What kid wouldn’t want to eat THOSE veggies?
 Halloween or not, I know I would totally go for them!